 Racks & Cupboards

 As my room had a tradition fireplace with a chimney breast and two alcoves I used the depth of the alcoves to accommodate a computer cupboard on one side, which had the squeakiest door until I oiled it and on the other side a 19" rack from floor to ceiling to take most of my equipment.
-Both sides I used the remaining space to create bass traps by packing them with mineral wool and finishing them with foam tiles.
+On both sides I used the remaining space to create bass traps by packing them with mineral wool and finishing them with foam tiles.

 The video above shows you the cupboard and how it keeps the noise out as well as how the ventilation describes earlier is configured.

-Because with all the equipment, the room was going to warm up fast, so I dispensed with the radiator, but I knew I was going to need both ventilation and cooling otherwise I would melt and/or pass out due to lack of oxygen or overheating and we will look at these in the next part of this series.
+Because with all the equipment, the room was going to warm up fast, so I dispensed with the radiator, but I knew I was going to need both ventilation and cooling otherwise I would melt and/or pass out due to lack of oxygen or overheating and we will look at these in the last part of this series.